Summary of the Anonymization Workflow

 Step 3: Analyze Attack Scenarios

 Before anonymizing, think about who might try to re-identify individuals and what external information they could use.
-Consider identity disclosure, attribute disclosure, and membership disclosure risks.
+Consider identity disclosure, attribute disclosure, inference disclosure, and membership disclosure risks.
+Choose a k-anonymity goal based on contextual factors.

 Step 4: Calculate Disclosure Risk and Utility